Documentation forNetwork Performance Monitor

 On an edge Node Details view, the widget displays WAN uplinks for the edge.

-Monitor Aruba SD-WAN interfaces
+Monitor SD-WAN interfaces

 Interface polling intervals use the polling intervals set for nodes.
 As a result, to force polling interface details, select the parent node in Node Management and click Poll Now.
 The Poll Now option for individual interfaces is not available.